2018 at the Museum

 Curators: Łukasz Ronduda, Tomasz Szerszeń

-Final exhibition in the 17th edition of the Hestia Artistic Journey competition
+Final exhibition of the 17th edition of the Hestia Artistic Journey competition

 25 June – 4 July 2018